 When to see a doctor

-The best time to see a doctor is before you travel to a developing country to ensure you've received any available vaccinations and pre-travel advice for staying healthy.
+The best time to see a doctor is before you travel to a developing country to ensure that you've received any available vaccinations and pre-travel advice for staying healthy.

 How is it transmitted?

-- Working with the sick
+- Working with infected people

-- Slaughtering infected animals
+- Slaughtering or eating infected animals

 - Sharing needles to use intravenous drugs